pmq20/node-packer/node/doc/api/http.md

 `last-modified`, `location`, `max-forwards`, `proxy-authorization`, `referer`, `retry-after`, or `user-agent` are discarded.
 * `set-cookie` is always an array.
 Duplicates are added to the array.
+* For duplicate `cookie` headers, the values are joined together with '; '.
 * For all other headers, the values are joined together with ', '.

 ### message.httpVersion